Development Services Advisory Team Introduction

 - Develop Guidance Materials for Recent Tree Code and Private Provider Legislation - Provide immediate, medium- and long-term guidance on implementing the City’s new tree code and the State’s new Private Provider legislation.

-- Assess Filing Fees -As stated in the general findings and recommendations, staff should evaluate fees for services (some fees date back to 2006); increase some fees, consider reduction of others.
+- Assess Filing Fees -As stated in the general findings and recommendations, staff should evaluate fees for services (some fees date back to 2006); increase some fees, and consider reduction of others.
 Consider incentivizing the use of online processes vs in-person processing.

 - Adopt Applicable Best Practices - Identify best practices from similarly situated jurisdictions that would improve efficiencies, specific processes for handling first review turnaround times; the conditional approval process and use of third-party providers; inspector communications; and the use of external advisory groups.